B-Mohammed2/canvas/README.md

 Scenario 4: Shape Drawing
 Given that I am on the canvas page,
-When I select a shape tool (such as square, circle, or triangle), Then I should be able to draw the selected shape on the canvas by clicking and dragging, allowing me to create geometric shapes effortlessly.
+When I select any giometric shape from the toolbar such as (square, circle, or triangle), I should be able to draw the selected shape on the canvas by clicking and dragging, allowing me to create geometric shapes effortlessly.

 Scenario 5: Drawing Straight Lines
 Given that I am on the canvas page,